Distinguished Alumni Award

 Presentation of the Award

-The financial award for the fall term will be given to the awardee in early January.
+The financial award for proposals nominated in November will be given to the awardee in early January.
 It will be announced to the SILS community via the SILS-announcements listserv.
 Official recognition of the awardee will occur during his/her commencement ceremony (usually the following spring).

-The financial award for the spring/summer terms will be given to the awardee at the fall orientation for new students.
+The financial award for proposals nominated in April will be given to the awardee at the fall orientation for new students.
 It will be announced to the SILS community via the SILS-announcements listserv.
 Official recognition of the awardee will occur during his/her commencement ceremony (usually the following December).

 2011: Nic Willcox